insygna-research/census-jikongabc-CogDoc/README.md

 3. **Conversations** — start a new conversation or reopen a previous one (session and KB persist in the URL, so a refresh resumes the same chat).
 4. **Chat** — pick a mode (`auto` / `qa` / `summary` / `compare`), ask, and read the streamed answer with its citation sources, evidence snippets, and 👍/👎 feedback.
 5. Toggle **Local Ollama mode** in the sidebar to route generation to the local model.
-6. Open **Trace debug** to inspect traces for the current conversation only: request config, node timings, rewrites, evidence previews, and errors.
+6. Open **Debug** to inspect traces for the current conversation only, or use **Retrieval debug** to call `/v1/retrieve` directly and inspect chunk hits, rerank scores, and retrieval metadata.

 ### Calling the API directly